Best practices

 Load the utils module

-Load utils.js to enable formatting and validation.
+Load utils.js to enable formatting, validation, and generating placeholder numbers.

 Store and restore numbers in E.164 format

 Since the dial code is embedded in the number (e.g. "+17024181234"), you don’t need to store the country separately.
 To read the number out in E.164, use getNumber (or your component’s change callback / bound value).
-To restore it, pass the stored E.164 number as the input’s starting value on initialisation — the plugin will automatically set the country* and format the number according to your options.
+To restore it, pass the stored E.164 number as the input’s starting value on initialisation — the core library will automatically set the country* and format the number according to your options.

 *Except for some small satellite territories, which share number ranges with the main country, in which case we default to selecting the main country.